weloveskript/nevar-v3/README.md

     ```sh
     npm install
     ```
-3. Fill in the created `config.toml`with your data
+3. Fill in the created `config-sample.toml`with your data and rename it to `config.toml`

 <p align="right">(<a href="#top">back to top</a>)</p>